 There is an old aphorism that "necessity is the mother of invention."
 In the case of The Vitreous Society, this certainly holds true.
 The Vitreous Society was formed at a time when knowledge about vitreous surgery was growing exponentially.
 However, the pre-existing specialty societies, configured for exclusivity, strictly limited the number of new members.
 Accordingly, as each year passed, an increasing number of young, enthusiastic, well-trained vitreoretinal surgeons found themselves without a professional organization to serve their needs.

-Three physicians, Jerald A. Bovino MD, Roy A. Levit MD and Allen Z. Verne MD started the Vitreous Society.
+Three physicians, Jerald A. Bovino MD, Allen Z. Verne, MD, and Roy A. Levit MD (from left to right), started the Vitreous Society.
 We served as residents in Ophthalmology at St. Luke's Medical Center in New York City, which was one of the Columbia Medical School teaching hospitals.
 We were also very close personal friends.
 The chairman of our department, James C. Newton MD, encouraged us to pursue post-graduate retina fellowships.
 He told us that the most exciting advances in ophthalmology during our professional careers would occur in this subspecialty.
 Moreover, vitreous surgery began to develop as a separate and exciting discipline during our period of training in the 1970's.
 Indeed, we were the first generation of ophthalmology residents to learn about this incredible new surgical breakthrough.